-Delta is the only major US airline that doesn’t have the Boeing 737 MAX in its fleet (which I’d consider to be a positive, personally).
-For a couple of years now there have been rumors of Delta placing a Boeing 737 MAX order, though up until now nothing has materialized.
-Reuters now reports that Delta and Boeing are in advanced talks over a big Boeing 737 MAX order.
+Delta is the biggest airline in the United States that doesn’t currently have the Boeing 737 MAX in its fleet (which I’d consider to be a positive, personally, since I prefer the A321neo to the 737 MAX).
+For a couple of years now, there have been reports of Delta being in negotiations with Boeing for the purchase of 737 MAXs.

 Delta has long been an opportunistic aircraft buyer, and has taken a different strategy than other major airlines in the United States: